erwinkarim/inventory-demo/README.md

 npm install
 ```

-* run these commands in seperate terminals to run the dev server
+* run these commands in separate terminals to run the dev server

 ```
 php artisan server